Divergence Minimization Preference Optimization for Diffusion Model Alignment: Method

 \subsection{Our Method}

 While DPO optimizes a forward KL divergence between the optimal policy and the learned policy, this formulation introduces a key limitation: it enforces a mean-seeking behavior.
 Specifically, minimizing the \text{Forward KL} penalizes the learned policy \(p_\theta\) harshly whenever it assigns low probability to any output favored by the optimal policy \(p^*\).
 This encourages \(p_\theta\) to cover the full support of \(p^*\), often resulting in diffuse generations that fail to concentrate on highly preferred samples.
 In contrast, minimizing the reverse KL divergence provides a more targeted form of alignment.
 The reverse KL is given by $\mathbb{D}_{\mathrm{KL}}\bigl(\hat{p}_\theta (\rvx_{0:T} | c)\,\|\, \hat{p}^*(\rvx_{0:T} | c)\bigr)$, and only penalizes the model when it places mass in regions unsupported by \(p^*\).
-This drives the model toward the high-reward modes of \(p^*\), promoting sharper and more precise alignment with human preferences.
+This drives the model toward the high-reward modes of \(p^*\), promoting sharper and more precise alignment with human preferences. \Cref{fig:comparsion} provides a toy 2D illustration of this contrast, where forward KL exhibits mean-seeking behavior while reverse KL concentrates on the dominant mode.
+A more detailed analysis is provided in \Cref{exp:toy_exp}.

 Based on this insight, we propose \textit{Divergence Minimization Preference Optimization (\method)}, which replaces the \textit{forward KL} with a \textit{reverse KL} objective to align diffusion models with human preferences by minimizing a divergence between the learned policy and the latent optimal policy derived from \Cref{eq:boltzmann_policy}.
 According to the optimal policy $p^*$ in \Cref{eq:boltzmann_policy}, we can rewrite the reward function in the form of $r(c, \rvx_{0:T}) = \log \hat{p}^*(\rvx_{0:T} | c) - \log p_{\text{ref}}(\rvx_{0:T} | c)$.
 Besides, we can define the relative logits $g_\theta(c, \rvx_{0:T}) = \log \hat{p}_\theta(\rvx_{0:T} | c) - \log p_{\text{ref}}(\rvx_{0:T} | c) = \beta (\log p_\theta(\rvx_{0:T}) - \log p_{\text{ref}}(\rvx_{0:T}))$ .
 Putting $r(c, \rvx_{0:T})$ and $g_\theta(c, \rvx_{0:T})$ into $\mathbb{D}_{\mathrm{KL}}\bigl(\hat{p}_\theta (\rvx_{0:T} | c)\,\|\, \hat{p}^*(\rvx_{0:T} | c)\bigr)$, the divergence objective becomes: